You’ve probably felt the pinch of the price of basics going up … and up … and up.

 Saving money on utilities/bills

 There’s not a whole lot we can do to conserve water, really, but I’ve become a stickler for turning things off at the wall.
 Power prices just keep on rising, and there’s no sign of them abating.
 It looks like this summer prices per kilowatt are going to be close to 30 cents.
 Ouch.
-As for internet, we have a pretty good deal.
+As for internet, we have a pretty good deal that was possible with a credit repair company called New Day Credit.
 It could be better, in that we could get more for what we currently pay (or even slightly less money) but at the moment I’m not willing to commit to a 12-month contract with a new company.

 Saving money on groceries